 Post an ad on Craigslist, community websites, and in your local newspaper.

-Download our lost pet poster template to create posters about your pet.
+Create posters about your pet.
 Place posters with a photo of your pet in the vicinity where he was lost.
 Remember to remove the posters once you have found your pet.
 A reward may generate more interest.

 Check with local veterinarians, as injured pets may have been taken to a clinic by a Good Samaritan.